Jackmin801/prolog-ransomware-expert-system/README.md

 Prerequisites:
 1. Docker (You can install docker at https://docs.docker.com/get-docker/)

-You can then deploy the app using the command below:
+You can deploy the app using the command below:
 ```
 docker run --name rex --rm -p 8080:80 -d jackmin801/rex
 ```